Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Swimming Conditions

 Swimming in the sea is a fantastic experience but you need to be aware that marine life is abundant in the coral waters of the Indonesian archipelago.
 When swimming in the Coral Triangle, you should be aware that certain marine life such as stonefish, scorpionfish, rays, jellyfish, sharks, sea urchins and coral could be present during the swims.
 In the areas that we swim, there is a long history of snorkelling/swimming, so sea life is used to human interaction.
-In all cases we will work on reducing your contact with these creatures, however, if you suffer from anaphylaxis please consult the office prior to booking.
+In all cases we will work on reducing your contact with these creatures, however, if you suffer from anaphylaxis, please consult the office prior to booking.

 Walking Distances

 There are optional walks on this trip, for which we recommend that you wear comfortable walking shoes or sandals.
+If you have them, a headtorch and walking poles are also appropriate.

 Walk Distance